Japan's Exceptional Service! Most Used Taxi App GO

 Official Website: Nishimuraya Hotel Shogetsutei

-Fun Events at Kinosaki Onsen
+Events and Festivals at Kinosaki Onsen

 Events and festivals are held throughout the year at Kinosaki Onsen.

 In April, there is the Hot Spring Festival, where people parade about the town wearing historical costumes, while in August during the Furusato Festival, many outdoor events are open to all.
 There are also fireworks at this time.
-Meanwhile, in October, festival floats called danjiri are pulled and pushed about in the Autumn Festival.
-It is even more fun to visit Kinosaki Onsen during one of their festivals.

 It's also a good idea to taste the locally popular Tajima beef and Matsuba queen crab when visiting, although the crab is only available during the colder months of the year (from November to March).